 Ultimately, Mr. Ratner’s proposals for US economic and political intervention in the South China Sea are excessively agressive, increasing hostilities between two nations which instead need to prioritise cooperation in other, more pressing issues of military and economic importance.
 The United States would do better to pursue a middle ground, whereby it continues strategic reassurance whilst also conducting legally authorised naval patrols which reassure its allies and mitigate China’s assertiveness.

-Elina Solomon is the editor of the Defence and Diplomacy Policy Centre, King’s Think Tank.
+Elina Solomon is editor for the King’s Think Tank’s Defence and Diplomacy Policy Centre.